Go to search feature Go to content

 Through deep knowledge about our customers, their business environment, preferences and needs, we want to help them identify sustainable business opportunities and manage potential risks.
 We are committed to support them with relevant and valuable advice, and appropriate sustainable products and services.

-A proof that our customers appreciate our advisory services are the Prospera survey 2022, focusing on banks’ sustainability advice.
-SEB was for the third consecutive year ranked number one by corporate companies and financial institutions in the Nordic region.
+A proof that our customers appreciate our advisory services are the Prospera survey 2023, focusing on banks’ sustainability advice.
+SEB was for the fourth consecutive year ranked number one by corporate companies and financial institutions in the Nordic region.

-SEB defends position as best Nordic sustainability advisor
+SEB ranked as best sustainability advisor in the Nordics

 Customer Sustainability Classification tool